-Search Procedure To search for activities performed on a specific mailbox 1 Select Mailbox Name to specify the mailbox to include.
-2 Select the comparison operator to use: Contains or Doe Not Contain.
-Enter the pattern (character string) to be u to search for a match.
-For example: Contains admin find events for mailboxes that contain 'admin' anywhere in th name. ısed Is all 3 Click Add to add the expression to the selection list at th bottom of the page. ıe Repeat this process to add any additional mailboxes to the sear query. rch To search for all activities 1 Select Folder Name to specify the folder to include. performed on a specific folder and its contents across all monitored mailboxes 2 Select the comparison operator to use: Contains or Doe Not Contain.
-Enter the pattern (character string) to be u to search for a match.
-For example: Contains Inbox finds events in 'Inbox' folder across all audited mailboxes. ısed 3 Click Add to add the expression to the selection list at th bottom of the page. ne Repeat this process to add any additional folders to the search query.
+Search Procedure To search for activities performed 1 Select Mailbox Name to specify the mailbox to include. on a specific mailbox 2 Select the comparison operator to use: Contains or Does Not Contain.
+Enter the pattern (character string) to be used to search for a match.
+For example: Contains admin finds a events for mailboxes that contain 'admin' anywhere in their name.
+3 Click Add to add the expression to the selection list at the bottom of the page.
+Repeat this process to add any additional mailboxes to the search query.
+To search for all activities performed on a specific folder and its contents across all monitored mailboxes 1 Select Folder Name to specify the folder to include.
+Select the comparison operator to use: Contains or Does Not Contain.
+Enter the pattern (character string) to be used to search for a match.
+For example: Contains Inbox finds all events in 'Inbox' folder across all audited mailboxes.
+3 Click Add to add the expression to the selection list at the bottom of the page.
+Repeat this process to add any additional folders to the search query.